Bankruptcy Ontario: Find a Trustee

 - No annoying phone calls from collectors

-Bankruptcy is a legal procedure which means that your unsecured creditors must accept it.
-An automatic ‘stay of proceedings’ prohibits them from harassing you for payments by way of calls or any other correspondences.
+Bankruptcy is a legal procedure, which means that your unsecured creditors must accept it.
+An automatic ‘stay of proceedings’ prohibits them from harassing you for payments by way of calls or any other correspondence.
 They cannot enforce any court action, which means that any lawsuits initiated by them or any other action like freezing of your bank accounts will stop immediately after the automatic stay.
-In addition it also stops wage garnishments, foreclosures, and evictions.
+In addition, bankruptcy also stops wage garnishments, foreclosures, and evictions.

 - Does not affect your spouse

 If your debts are yours alone, then filing for bankruptcy will not affect your spouse or their credit rating.
 However, it’s best to seek counsel from a Licensed Insolvency Trustee in case of any extraordinary circumstances.

 - Comparatively low-cost option that allows you to keep your car (up to a certain value) and exempt property Bankruptcy exemptions allow you to keep all exempt property when you file for bankruptcy.
 In addition, bankruptcy is a comparatively low-cost option as its cost doesn’t depend on how much you owe your unsecured creditors, no matter how large the amount may be.

 However, if you have non-exempt property, it will be sold by your insolvency trustee and the proceeds will be used to pay off your creditors.
 If you’re considering a consumer proposal vs. bankruptcy in Ontario, remember that the former allows you to keep more assets and impacts your credit score less severely.
 Ultimately though, it depends on your unique situation.
 Seek expert guidance from a Licensed Insolvency Trustee in Ontario.

 How Bankruptcies Work In Ontario